 BLOOM is a non-profit organization founded in 2005 that works to preserve the marine environment and species from unnecessary destruction and to increase social benefits in the fishing sector.
-BLOOM wages awareness and advocacy campaigns in order to accelerate the adoption of concrete solutions for the oceans, humans and the climate.
+BLOOM wages awareness and advocacy campaigns in order to accelerate the adoption of concrete solutions for the ocean, humans and the climate.
 BLOOM carries out scientific research projects, independent studies and evaluations that highlight crucial and unaddressed issues such as the financing mechanisms of the fishing sector.
 BLOOM’s actions are meant for the general public as well as policy-makers and economic stakeholders.

-The state of the oceans
+The state of the ocean

 BLOOM’s vision is to resist this fate by proving that dedicated action can reverse the course of environmental and human tragedy.
-BLOOM gives a voice to the voiceless and aims to ensure that humanity has a future where children have food and fishermen have jobs, by restoring ocean ecosystems to their full biological capacity.
+BLOOM gives a voice to the voiceless and aims to ensure that humanity has a future where children have food and fishers have jobs, by restoring ocean ecosystems to their full biological capacity.

 BLOOM has made the strategic choice to remain small and to focus its energy and expertise on a few urgently-needed actions:

 - Preserving the last intact marine environment: the deep sea,

 - Safeguarding endangered species, by fighting the indifference towards the extinction of the oldest fish on our planet: sharks,

 - Ensuring the survival of fishers, particularly through work on the issue of public subsidies to the fishing sector.

 We do not believe in a ‘single magical action’ that would allow us to solve the problems described above.
 This is why our objectives are channeled into five areas of strategic action; each area interacts with each other to enhance their chances of success, visibility and effectiveness.